artsmia/artstories.md/art/coaci-inkstand.md

 ## The Quirinal Plaza

-The inkstand is a precise miniature copy of the monument in the Quirinal Piazza, featuring a Roman obelisk—unearthed in 1783 near the Great Mausoleum of Emperor Augustus—and two large statues of the Gemini twins, Castor and Pollux, which had been commissioned by Constantine the Great, the first Christian emperor of Rome.
+The inkstand is a precise miniature copy of the monument in the Quirinal Piaza, featuring a Roman obelisk—unearthed in 1783 near the Great Mausoleum of Emperor Augustus—and two large statues of the Gemini twins, Castor and Pollux, which had been commissioned by Constantine the Great, the first Christian emperor of Rome.

 ## Leather Case